jduarte/immortus/details.md

 Immortus.create('/process_image')
         .then(jobCreatedSuccessfully, jobFailedToCreate)
         .then(function(jobInfo) {
+          jobInfo.verifyJobUrl = '/job_custom_verify/908ec6f1-e093-4943-b7a8-7c84eccfe417';
           return Immortus.verify(jobInfo, { longPolling: { interval: 1800 } })
                          .then(jobFinished, jobFailed, jobInProgress);
         });
 ```

+In this example, we differ from Intermediate by handling creation success/error, and setting long polling parameters just to show what we can control.

 For all the options check the details in [Immortus JavaScript section](js.md)